Revisiting Skeleton-based Action Recognition: Framework

 \section{Framework}

-We propose \textbf{PoseC3D}, a \textbf{3D-CNN}-based approach for skeleton-based action recognition, which can be a competitive alternative to GCN-based approaches that outperforms them in various settings and alleviates their limitations in robustness, interoperability, and scalability.
-An overview of PoseC3D is included in Figure~\ref{fig:framework}, and details of PoseC3D will be covered in the following sections.
+We propose \textbf{PoseConv3D}, a \textbf{3D-CNN}-based approach for skeleton-based action recognition, which can be a competitive alternative to GCN-based approaches, outperforming GCN under various settings in terms of accuracy with improved robustness, interoperability, and scalability.
+An overview of PoseConv3D is depicted in Figure~\ref{fig-framework}, and details of PoseConv3D will be covered in the following sections.
 We begin with a review of skeleton extraction, which is the basis of skeleton-based action recognition but is often overlooked in previous literature.
-We point out several aspects that should be considered when choosing a skeleton extractor and motivate the use of 2D skeletons in PoseC3D\footnote{ PoseC3D can also work with 3D skeletons.
-An example is dividing a 3D skeleton $(x,y,z)$ into three 2D skeletons respectively using $(x,y),(y,z)$ and $(x,z)$.}.
-Subsequently, we introduce 3D Heatmap Volume that is the representation of a 2D skeleton sequence used in PoseC3D, and the structural designs of PoseC3D, including a variant that focuses on the modality of human skeletons as well as a variant that combines the modalities of human skeletons and RGB frames to demonstrate the interoperability of PoseC3D.
+We point out several aspects that should be considered when choosing a skeleton extractor and motivate the use of 2D skeletons in PoseConv3D\footnote{ PoseConv3D can also work with 3D skeletons.
+An example solution is to divide a 3D skeleton $(x,y,z)$ into three 2D skeletons respectively using $(x,y), (y,z)$ and $(x,z)$.}.
+Subsequently, we introduce 3D Heatmap Volume that is the representation of a 2D skeleton sequence used in PoseConv3D, followed by the structural designs of PoseConv3D, including a variant that focuses on the modality of human skeletons as well as a variant that combines the modalities of human skeletons and RGB frames to demonstrate the interoperability of PoseConv3D.